Arlington National Cemetery: Prohibitions against interment or memorialization

-Congress has from time to time created prohibited categories of persons that, even if otherwise eligible for burial, lose that eligibility.
+Congress has from time to time created prohibited categories of persons who, even if otherwise eligible for burial, lose that eligibility.
 One such prohibition is against certain persons who are convicted of committing certain state or federal capital crimes, as defined in 38 U.S. Code § 2411.
 Capital crime is a specifically defined term in the statute, and for state offenses can include offenses that are eligible for a life sentence (with or without parole).
-The reasoning for this provision originally was to prevent Timothy McVeigh from being eligible at Arlington National Cemetery, but it has since been amended to prevent others.
+The reasoning for this provision originally was to prevent Timothy McVeigh from being eligible for burial at Arlington National Cemetery, but it has since been amended to bar others.

-Also prohibited under the same statute are those determined, with clear and convincing evidence, to have avoided such conviction by death or flight.

 Notable burials

-The first soldier to be buried in Arlington was Private William Henry Christman of Pennsylvania on May 13, 1864.
+The first soldier to be buried in Arlington was Private William Henry Christman of Pennsylvania on 13 May 1864.
 There are 396 Medal of Honor recipients buried in Arlington National Cemetery.

 Five state funerals have been held at Arlington: those of Presidents William Howard Taft and John F. Kennedy, his two brothers, Senator Robert F. Kennedy and Senator Edward "Ted" Kennedy, as well as General of the Armies John J. Pershing.
 Whether or not they were wartime service members, U.S. presidents are eligible to be buried at Arlington, since they oversaw the armed forces as commanders-in-chief.

 Among the most frequently visited sites in the cemetery is the grave of President John F. Kennedy and Jacqueline Kennedy, who is buried nearby along with their son Patrick and their stillborn daughter Arabella.
-Kennedy's remains were interred there on March 14, 1967, a reinterment from his original Arlington burial site, some 20 ft away, where he was buried in November 1963.
+Kennedy's remains were interred there on 14 March 1967, a reinterment from his original Arlington burial site, some 20 ft away, where he was buried in November 1963.
 The grave is marked with an "eternal flame".
-The remains of his brothers, Senator Robert F. Kennedy and Senator Edward M. "Ted" Kennedy, are buried nearby.
+The remains of his brothers, Senator Robert F. Kennedy and Senator Edward M. "Ted" Kennedy along with Robert's wife Ethel Kennedy, are buried nearby.
 The latter two graves are marked with simple crosses and footstones.
-On December 1, 1971, Robert Kennedy's body was re-interred 100 ft from its original June 1968 burial site.
+On 1 December 1971, Robert Kennedy's body was re-interred 100 ft from its original June 1968 burial site.